umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/public-access.md

 ![Enable Basic Authentication](../images/basic_auth.png)

-3. Once enabled **Allow** IPs for users that need access to the project
+3. Once enabled **Add IPs** for users that need access to the project

 ![Allow IPs for your Umbraco Cloud Project](../images/allow_ip.png)